zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-## add user and admin view

-look at the system and base views and suggest views that should be added because they might be useful and are missing.
-Take LANGUAGE, SYS LOG, CHANGE LOG, IMPORT, EXPORT, PROCESS, FIND into account

 ## sort the views

-sort views and components so that the most used once are on top but try to keep them in useful groups.
-The word_default view should have the id 2, triple default id 3, value default id 4, formula_default id 5 and result default id 6
+sort views in src/test/resources/unit/view/list.csv and only there so that the most used once are on top but try to keep them in useful groups.
+The word_default view should have the id 2, triple default id 3, value default id 4, formula_default id 5 and result default id 6;

 ## add value